 Wireless Tips & Tricks

-Please don’t use a wireless hotspot or bring a router to campus.
+- Please don’t use a wireless hotspot, and please don’t bring a router or wifi extender to campus.
 Leave the networking to us.